RajkrishnaRana/ElectroReadCare/README.md

 4. Commit your changes (git commit -m 'Add awesome feature').
 5. Push to the branch (git push origin feature/awesome-feature).
 6. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to explore ElectroReadCare, contribute, and make it even better!
-If you encounter any issues or have suggestions, please create an issue or pull request.
-Let's work together to improve the efficiency of managing electricity meter readings!